apache/incubator-brooklyn/docs/guide/ops/locations/index.md

   before making the `Location` available to entities, optionally also using `setup.script.vars` (set as `key1:value1,key2:value2`)

-- Use `openIptables=true` to automatically configure `iptables`, to open the TCP ports required by the software process.
-One can alternatively use `stopIptables=true` to entirely stop the iptables service.
+- Use `openIptables: true` to automatically configure `iptables`, to open the TCP ports required by the software process.
+One can alternatively use `stopIptables: true` to entirely stop the iptables service.

-- Use `installDevUrandom=true` to fall back to using `/dev/urandom` rather than `/dev/random`.
+- Use `installDevUrandom: true` to fall back to using `/dev/urandom` rather than `/dev/random`.
 This setting is useful for cloud VMs where there is not enough random entropy, which can cause `/dev/random` to be extremely slow (causing `ssh` to be extremely slow to respond).

-- Use `useJcloudsSshInit=false` to disable the use of the native jclouds support for initial commands executed on the VM (e.g. for creating new users, setting root passwords, etc.).
+- Use `useJcloudsSshInit: false` to disable the use of the native jclouds support for initial commands executed on the VM (e.g. for creating new users, setting root passwords, etc.).
 Instead, Brooklyn's ssh support will be used.
 Timeouts and retries are more configurable within Brooklyn itself.
 Therefore this option is particularly recommended when the VM startup is unusual (for example, if guest customizations will cause reboots and/or will change login credentials).

-- Use `brooklyn.ssh.config.noDeleteAfterExec=true` can be used during dev/test.
-This prevents the scripts executed on the VMs from being deleted on completion.
-This can help with debugging some issues.
-However, the contents of the scripts and the stdout/stderr of their execution is also available in the AMP debug log.
+- Use `brooklyn.ssh.config.noDeleteAfterExec: true` to keep scripts on the server after execution.
+  The contents of the scripts and the stdout/stderr of their execution are available in the Brooklyn web console, but sometimes it can also be useful to have them on the box.

-###### VM Creation

-- Most providers require exactly one of either `region` (e.g. `us-east-1`) or `endpoint` (the URL, usually for private cloud deployments)

-- Hardware requirements can be specified, including ``minRam``, ``minCores``, and `os64Bit`; or as a specific ``hardwareId``

-- VM image constraints can be set using `osFamily` (e.g. `Ubuntu`, `CentOS`, `Debian`, `RHEL`) and `osVersionRegex`, or specific VM images can be specified using ``imageId`` or ``imageNameRegex``

-- Specific VM images can be specified using ``imageId`` or ``imageNameRegex``

-- Specific Security Groups can be specified using `securityGroups`, as a list of strings (the existing security group names), or `inboundPorts` can be set, as a list of numeric ports (selected clouds only)

-- A specific existing key pair for the cloud to set for `loginUser` can be specified using `keyPair` (selected clouds only)

-- User metadata can be attached, using the syntax ``userMetadata=key=value,key2="value 2"``

-- You can specify the number of attempts Brooklyn should make to create machines with ``machineCreateAttempts`` (jclouds only).
-This is extremely useful for working around the rare occasions in which cloud providers give machines that are dead on arrival.

-- If you want to investigate failures, set `destroyOnFailure=false` to keep failed VM's around.
-(You'll have to manually clean them up.)
-  The default is false: if a VM fails to start, or is never ssh'able, then the VM will be terminated.
+  This setting prevents scripts executed on the VMs from being deleted on completion.
+  Note that some scripts run periodically so this can eventually fill a disk; it should only be used for dev/test.

 ### Inheritance and Named Locations

-Named locations can be defined for commonly used groups of properties, with the syntax ``brooklyn.location.named.your-group-name.`` followed by the relevant properties.
+Named locations can be defined for commonly used groups of properties, with the syntax `brooklyn.location.named.your-group-name.` followed by the relevant properties.
-These can be accessed at runtime using the syntax ``named:your-group-name`` as the deployment location.
+These can be accessed at runtime using the syntax `named:your-group-name` as the deployment location.

 Some illustrative examples using named locations and showing the syntax and properties above are as follows: